EaMS1234/site/README.md

 It can also serve static assets and whole files contained inside the `static` folder.

 The basic structure of the `content` directory is:
-- `content/about.md`: The "about" page for the main language (portuguese).
-- `content/about.en.md`: The "about" page for the english language.
-- `content/posts/`: Location of posts, as `.md` files, for the main language.
+- `content/posts/`: Location of posts, as `.md` files, exclusive for the main language.
-- `content/posts/en/`: Location of posts for the english language.
+- `content/posts/en/`: Location of posts exclusive for the english language.
 - `content/pictures/`: Location of pictures, as `.png` and `.jpg` files.
 Custom descriptions can be providade in a markdown file that shares its name with the picture: `example.png.md`.
 - `content/pictures/en/`: Location of pictures' captions as `.md` files for the english language.
 - `content/static/`: Serves all files within it as-is directly trough HTTP.